cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-comment.md

 :   The data type(s) of the operator's arguments (optionally schema-qualified).
 Specify `NONE` for the missing argument of a prefix or postfix operator.

 PROCEDURAL
-:   Greenplum Database ignores this noise word.
+:   Cloudberry Database ignores this noise word.

 type_name
 :   The name of the data type of the transform.